kolenaIO/kolena/docs/dataset/advanced-usage/set-up-natural-language-search.md

 across image data registered to the platform.
 Users may set up this functionality by extracting and uploading the corresponding search embeddings using a Kolena provided package.
+In this document, we will go over main components of the [example](#example) and steps you need to take to tailor it for your application.

 ## Example